wenzhenl/uscfun/Privacy_Polycy.md

 * Usage Information.
 We collect information about your activity through our services.
-For example, we may collect information about: how you interact with the services, such as which poster you view or apply to USCFUN; how you communicate with other Snapchatters, such as their names, the time and date of your communications, the number of messages you exchange with your friends, which friends you exchange messages with the most, and your interactions with posters.
+For example, we may collect information about: how you interact with the services, such as which poster you view or apply to USCFUN; how you communicate with other users, such as their names, the time and date of your communications, the number of messages you exchange with your friends, which friends you exchange messages with the most, and your interactions with posters.